AigisCorp/meta-helm-chart/README.md

 Helm is a popular package manager for Kubernetes that allows you to define, install, and upgrade even the most complex Kubernetes applications.
 While Helm provides a powerful templating mechanism, creating Helm charts can still be complex and require expertise.

 Meta Helm Chart simplifies this process by allowing you to define your application's configuration using a single `values.yaml` file.
-You can configure various aspects of your application without the need to create or modify Helm templates.
+You can configure various aspects of your application without creating or modifying Helm templates.
 This makes it easy for both beginners and experienced users to deploy Kubernetes applications.

 ## Features